-Nothing in life is free, of course, so iFi is asking a £30 ($30, AU$30) premium over the outgoing Zen DAC.
+Nothing in life is free, of course, so iFi asks a £30 ($30 / AU$30) premium over the defunct Zen DAC.
 But we think it’s justified.

-Zen DAC owners with price-compatible headphones may not feel an urge to rush out and upgrade to the V2 unless they can get a decent return on their original – the V2 is, despite pedalling performance forward, evolution over revolution – but for newcomers to the company or type of product, iFi is offering a good jump in quality here to keep performance and features best in class – and for not much extra money.
+Zen DAC owners with price-compatible headphones may not feel an urge to rush out and upgrade to the V2 unless they can get a decent return on their original – the V2 is, despite pedalling performance forward, evolution over revolution – but for newcomers to the company or type of product, iFi is offering a good jump in quality here to keep performance and features best in class.

 Offering a significant upgrade over computer sound quality in an era where people need it most, the Zen DAC V2 is another feather in the cap for iFi’s budget Zen series.